Eight different session formats will maximize your learning experience

 Evening Networking Events

-On April 19 we would like to invite you to a pre-conference reception.
+On June 5 we would like to invite you to a pre-conference reception.
 Connect with the other attendants, propose unconferencing topics and put your profile on the wall of fame.
-On April 20 we would like to invite you on a guided tour through historic Bad Nauheim, followed by a get-together with fingerfood, drinks and a Segway course at the historic Art Nouveau bath house VII.
+On June 6 we would like to invite you to a Medievial Banquet on Castle Ronneburg.